Graded geometry and generalized reduction: Symplectic -manifolds of degree

 The fact that the morphism \eqref{eq:deg2id} commutes with the inclusions and projections of the exact sequences \eqref{eq:exact1} and \eqref{eq:atiyahseq} implies that it is an isomorphism.
 This shows that a symplectic structure on $\cM$ gives rise to the data in the lemma.

 For the converse, we reverse the arguments and use the additional data on $(E_1, \tilde{E}, \phi_E)$ to define the nontrivial Poisson-bracket relations involving functions on $\cM$ of degrees 0, 1 and 2.
 (Note that the Poisson bracket on degree 2 functions is identified with the Lie bracket on $\Gamma_{\mathbb{A}_{E_1}}$.)
-Since $C_\cM$ is locally generated by such functions, one can verify (using (br3)) that there is a unique Poisson bracket on $C_\cM$ of degree $-2$ satisfying these relations, which is moreover non-degenerate. \end{proof}
+Since $C_\cM$ is locally generated by such functions, it follows from (br3) that there is a unique Poisson bracket on $C_\cM$ of degree $-2$ satisfying these relations, which is moreover non-degenerate. \end{proof}